Cashew Tree Summary

 The cashew plant is a large Amazonian tree growing throughout South America.
-It favors the drier, sadier regions of the central plains of Brazil, but can also be found growing deep within the Amazon rainforest.
+It favours the drier, sandier regions of the central plains of Brazil, but can also be found growing deep within the Amazon rainforest.

-The fruit is well known across the world for its delicious flavor and high protein content.
-Medicinally, the leaves, bark, and pseudofruit are more important.
+The fruit is well known across the world for its delicious flavour and high protein content.
+Medicinally, the leaves, bark, and pseudo-fruit are more important.

 The leaves are used during radiation therapy for cancer as an adjunctive treatment, and have a positive impact on glucose regulation as well making them useful for both type I and type II diabetics.

 The bark is highly astringent, and therefore reliable as a treatment for acute diarrhea.
 This part of the tree is also commonly used as a hypotensive agent to lower blood pressure.

 - As a prebiotic

 - Bacterial infection

 - Oxidative damage protection